Anaerococcus: Anaerococcus vaginalis

 A. vaginalis was first recovered from vaginal discharges and ovarian abscesses although this bacteria can also be found in pressure ulcers and diabetic foot.
 Some strains from this species can be indole-positive.

 Anaerococcus provencensis

 A. provencensis was isolated from a cervical abscess.
 This species can ferment lactose, unlike A. tetradius, A. prevotii, and A. octavius.
 The first analysis made on Anaerococcus provencensis showed it is susceptible to penicillin G, imipenem, amoxillin, metronidazole, cefotetan and vancomycin.

 Anaerococcus senegalensis

 A. senegalensis is one of the few species in the genus whose genome has been sequenced.
 The genome has a size of 1,790,835 bp.
-Analysis did not show presence of a plasmid.
+Analysis did not show the presence of a plasmid.
 Initially, Anaerococcus senegalensis was found in the fecal flora of a healthy person.

 Anaerococcus rubiinfantis

 A. rubiinfantis was discovered from a stool sample taken from an infant with severe acute malnutrition in Senegal.
 Based on a genomic analysis, Anaerococcus rubiinfantis has high antibiotic susceptibility.
 For that reason this bacteria can be treated with common oral antibiotics.
-A. rubiinfantis have catalase activity, which is not common from an anaerobic bacteria.
+A. rubiinfantis have catalase activity, which is not common for an anaerobic bacteria.